john-kurkowski/john-kurkowski.github.io/src/content/about.md

 import Experience from 'src/components/resume/experience'

-I'm a full stack web developer, leaning toward frontend, **user experience (UX)** development.
+I'm a full stack web developer, frontend-leaning.
+I'm obsessed with UX, DX, and raising team capability.
 With 14+ years in the game, I specialize in the following.

 - **Incremental, continuous delivery.** Don't see progress for weeks?
 Doesn't turn out how you imagined?
 I spot bottlenecks to help you [connect faster to